 Basics of Digital Currency and Digital Ledger

 When you buy a product at a physical or digital store, you swipe (or tap) your card.
-You trust the credit card network (Visa, Mastercard, American Express, Discover etc.) and your bank to record the transaction, and debit the right amount of money from your account.
+You trust the credit card network (Visa, Mastercard, American Express, Discover, etc.) and your bank to record the transaction, and debit the right amount of money from your account.
 The shop owner trusts the payment network and their bank to correctly record the transaction and deposit the money in their account.
-In this simple transaction between you and the shop owner, the trust of recording transaction and moving the money lies on a third-party.
-Bitcoin aims to eliminate the need of this third-party (third-parties, rather).
+In this simple transaction between you and the shop owner, the trust of recording transactions and moving the money lies on a third party.
+Bitcoin aims to eliminate the need for this third-party (third-parties, rather).

-In order to achieve the goal of eliminating the third parties (such as banks, credit card networks and payment systems), the bitcoin whitepaper suggested that Bitcoin network create its own currency or asset, named Bitcoin (BTC).
-The BTC can be used in peer-to-peer transactions, if both the buyer and seller are on the Bitcoin network.
+In order to achieve the goal of eliminating the third parties (such as banks, credit card networks, and payment systems), the bitcoin whitepaper suggested that the Bitcoin network create its own currency or asset, named Bitcoin (BTC).
+The BTC can be used in peer-to-peer transactions if both the buyer and seller are on the Bitcoin network.
 Essentially, BTC would be the ‘cash’ equivalent in the Bitcoin ecosystem.
 The transactions happening on the Bitcoin network will be encrypted and recorded on the blockchain.

 Think of a blockchain as a digital ledger.
 A blockchain is an electronic ledger that is distributed across multiple computer nodes on a network.
 So, instead of a bank keeping track of your transactions in case of traditional (credit card or debit card) transactions, the Bitcoin transactions are encrypted (hence, BTC is a cryptocurrency) and stored on this digital ledger.
 These Bitcoin transactions are immutable – (practically) no one can change them or delete them – once it goes on the blockchain, it stays there forever.
 This builds trust in the ecosystem.